Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Microarchitectural Co-Optimization

-On top of this redesign, we introduce a next-vl prefetch mechanism to reduce the direct dependence of the load path on immediate demand returns.
-While serving accesses in the current vector-length interval, the system exploits the regularity and predictability of the access stream to organize prefetch transactions for the next vector-length interval in advance, and stores returned data in a local prefetch buffer.
-When a subsequent load hits in this buffer, data can be delivered directly to the subsequent delivery and write-back path without waiting for a new demand return.
-To ensure stable prefetch progression, we explicitly distinguish demand requests from prefetch requests at the AXI ID level, so that prefetch traffic can be organized, issued, and received as an independent class of background transactions.
-In this way, demand requests provide immediate data on the critical path, whereas next-vl prefetch prepares data for upcoming access intervals in advance, transforming the original fully passive load-delivery scheme into an active mode assisted by background prefetching and thereby improving the continuity of load data supply.
+On top of this decoupled front end, we introduce next-VL prefetch to reduce the load path's direct dependence on immediate demand returns.
+For sequential and predictable unit-stride accesses, the next-VL prefetch control unit derives prefetch addresses from the current access stream and the subsequent vector-length interval, and proactively organizes prefetch transactions for the next VL interval.
+Prefetch requests and regular demand requests are distinguished using different AXI IDs, and returned prefetch data are stored in the prefetch data buffer.
+When a subsequent load hits in the prefetch window, the data can be delivered directly from the prefetch buffer to the VLDU, the load result queue, and the subsequent write-back path, without waiting for another return from the external memory hierarchy.
+In this way, the load path is transformed from a passive supply scheme that fully depends on demand returns into an active supply mechanism in which demand requests serve current accesses while next-VL prefetch prepares future data in the background, improving the continuity of load data supply.